Signed in as:

 A rabbit must always have an unlimited supply of hay, two water sources, a clean water bowl, and a glass pet drinker for backup.
 Rabbits can not be without these two essentials ever!
 They do not fast!

-2. Feed rabbit-safe supplement foods in the advised portions, morning and night, and hand feed some of the supplement foods for extra love.
+2. Feed healthy rabbit-safe supplement foods in the advised portions, morning and night, and hand feed some of the supplement foods for extra love.
 We provide you with a comprehensive list of rabbit-safe and healthy supplement foods.

 3. Cleaning: To maintain a clean living environment for your furry friend, a quick daily spot clean of their home with a dustpan and broom and a once-a-week total cleaning of their living area is required; this takes about ten to fifteen minutes.
 Change the litter tray - the toilet every two days.